 In support of improving patient care, The National Lipid Association is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.

 Physician Credit Designation Statement

-The National Lipid Association designates this live activity for a maximum of 12.00 AMA PRA Category 1 Credits™.
-Physicians should claim only credit commensurate with the extent of their participation in this activity.
+The National Lipid Association designates this enduring internet activity for a maximum of 5.50 AMA PRA Category 1 Credit(s)™.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.